andrew/ultimate-awesome/README.md

 - [awesome-ai-research-tools](https://github.com/brandonhimpfen/awesome-ai-research-tools) - A curated list of tools, platforms, libraries, and resources to support AI and machine learning research.
 - [awesome-ai-safety-alignment](https://github.com/brandonhimpfen/awesome-ai-safety-alignment) - A curated list of research, frameworks, tools, evaluations, and resources focused on AI alignment, safety, robustness, red-teaming, model governance, and responsible development.
 - [awesome-audio-engineering](https://github.com/brandonhimpfen/awesome-audio-engineering) - A curated list of tools, software, libraries, standards, hardware resources, workflows, and learning materials for audio engineering.
-- [awesome-blogging](https://github.com/brandonhimpfen/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
 - [awesome-business-intelligence](https://github.com/brandonhimpfen/awesome-business-intelligence) - A curated list of tools, platforms, frameworks, and learning resources for Business Intelligence (BI).
 - [awesome-cicd](https://github.com/brandonhimpfen/awesome-cicd) - A curated list of tools, platforms, frameworks, practices, and learning resources for Continuous Integration and Continuous Delivery/Deployment (CI/CD).
 - [awesome-codepen](https://github.com/brandonhimpfen/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-computational-mathematics](https://github.com/brandonhimpfen/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-internet-freedom](https://github.com/brandonhimpfen/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.
+- [awesome-kotlin](https://github.com/brandonhimpfen/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
 - [awesome-physics](https://github.com/brandonhimpfen/awesome-physics) - A curated list of resources for physics, including theory, simulation tools, computational frameworks, datasets, open-source software, and learning materials across classical, modern, and applied physics.
 - [awesome-political-science](https://github.com/brandonhimpfen/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.